alrevuelta/SEN10724/README.md

 sen10724.setMagSamples(HMC5883L_SAMPLES_1);
 ```

 Note that the parameters such as `ITG3200_FS_2000` or `HMC5883L_SAMPLES_1` are defined in `SEN10724.h` file in the enums `itg3200_fs_t` and `hmc5883l_samples_t`.
-You can find in that find all enums in there, so feel free to configure each sensor as you will.
+You can find all enums in the header file, so feel free to configure each sensor as you wish.
 Note that some combinations might not work, so read the datesheet carefully for further information about that.

 Once we have set up our sensors, we are ready to start reading data from them.
 Three different functions are provided:
 * `readRaw`: Simply reads the data that is stored in each register (x, y, z) of each sensor.
 Note that this values are not very useful because the have not been converted to real unit (such as m/s/s or degrees/s).